How to bet (and win)

 Most professional gamblers bet half Kelly, not full.
 The next section explains why.

-Full Kelly vs half Kelly
+Full Kelly vs Half Kelly

 The warning: Gambler's Ruin